Help us match you with local pros in your area

 When picking an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 In the state of Washington, HVAC contractors are required to be licensed as specialty contractors.
 An individual must possess a speciality HVAC license and may also require electrical or plumbing licensure depending on the type of job.
 Licensing is handled by the State Department of Labor and Industries, which mandates that contractors must be both bonded and insured.
 Also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with positive feedback and good customer testimonials.

-Always make sure you understand what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to explain which parts require replacement and explain why.
-Confirm that your technician will clean and test the full system afterward to verify proper operation.
-When replacing your HVAC, ask your installation company to provide details on the new estimated installation time, energy efficiency, features, brand, and model.
-Before signing a contract, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Always make sure you understand the details of a planned project.
+For HVAC repairs, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test the full system after repairs are finished to ensure that it’s working properly.
+When replacing your HVAC system, ask your contractor to provide details on the new energy efficiency, features, brand, estimated installation time, and model.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

-You should have your HVAC system inspected about twice yearly.
-Following an inspection, your technician will tell you what services are required.
-You should also call a technician if you notice new issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, it should be inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also call a technician if you start to notice any issues, such as unusual smells, leaks, or strange noises.
+If you have ductwork in your home, it should be serviced every few years.

-Generally, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
-This also helps get your system ready for the summer and winter, when it probably sees the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are generally less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You could also consider a smart thermostat.